Celvis-wq/FreakSearcher/README.md

 <br />

 ## FAQ:
-- Python3
+- Python3 - Install Packages: requests, python-nmap
 - Any Linux operating system (Ubuntu, Kali, Parrot, etc)
-- Have amass installed to use
-- This program is not complete at the moment.
-I will continue to improve and add more to this program.
-Please report any issues to me @discord: Celvis#5477
+- Have the following installed: amass, docker, nmap

 ### How to use:
 - python3 FreakSearcher.py